 ECTS makes it easier to understand and compare study programmes for both local and international students.
 It also facilitates international mobility and academic recognition.
 Here are some key facts:

-- An ECTS credit is a numerical value that reflects the overall amount or work to be provided by the student in order to meet the programme’s objectives and is attributed to each Teaching Unit
+- An ECTS credit is a numerical value that reflects the overall amount of work to be provided by the student in order to meet the programme’s objectives.

 - Each degree requires that a specific number of credits be obtained and the duration of studies is expressed in ECTS credits.

 - 60 ECTS credits are the equivalent to a full-time academic year.

 - A European bachelor degree is obtained after successful completion of a study program with 180-240 ECTS credits.
 Bachelor programmes typically last three years.